 NOTE: Candidates who are considering studying abroad should plan carefully.

-Please note that ED 352 Essentials of Reading and Literacy, ED 352 Core Literacy Practicum and MA 262 Math for the Elementary and Middle School Teacher II have prerequisites.
+Please note that ED 352 Essentials of Reading and Literacy, ED 352 Core Literacy Practicum, ED 331 Methods for Teaching Elementary and Middle Level Mathematics, and MA 262 Math for the Elementary and Middle School Teacher II have prerequisites.